R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/prerequisites.md

 ## Final checks

 To check whether you set everything up correctly, start the game via Northstar and go into a private match.
 Another Northstar user should now be able to see your server on the server browser and join it.\
-You can also use a web based server browser like the one made by [Taskinoz](https://taskinoz.com/northstar/) or [cpdt](https://cpdt.dev/northstar/) to see if your server shows up in there.\
+You can also use a web based server browser like the one made by [Taskinoz](https://taskinoz.com/northstar/) or [cpdt](https://cpdt.dev/northstar/) to see if your server shows up in there.

+You can also use a third-party site like [this one](https://www.ipfingerprints.com/portscan.php) to see whether you set up port forwarding correctly by performing a scan while your Northstar server is running.

 Note that by default your server is called `Unnamed Northstar Server`.
 You can change this name as described in the next page.